chadwickboggs/crypto/README.md

 ## Introduction
-Crypto may be used as a library to encrypt/decrypt data or called as a command line tool reading/writing to/from stdin/stdout.
+Crypto may be used as a library to encrypt/decrypt data or called as a command line tool which reads/writes to/from stdin/stdout.

 ## Library Methods
 * com.tagfoster.crypto.ntrutil.NtrUtil